Eyjolfurak/eyjolfurak.github.io/_posts/2025-05-05-noise-complaints-nyc.md

 Noise isn’t just noise.
 The city categorizes complaints, and one type dominates them all: **loud music and parties**.
 This type of complaint vastly outnumbers all others, whether you're in the Bronx or Staten Island.

 The distribution of complaint types is surprisingly similar across boroughs.
-However, Brooklyn and Manhattan do show slightly higher counts for **banging and pounding** — those persistent, mechanical or construction-related noises that seem to echo forever in apartment buildings.
+However, Brooklyn and Manhattan do show slightly higher counts for **banging and pounding**.
+Those persistent, mechanical or construction related noises that seem to echo forever in apartment buildings.

-This visualization shows which kinds of sounds get on people’s nerves the most — and gives you a clue what kind of noise you’ll be dealing with depending on your borough.
+This visualization shows which kinds of sounds get on people’s nerves the most and gives you a clue what kind of noise you’ll be dealing with depending on your borough.

 ---
 <img src="/assets/img/Types_complaint.png" alt="Types of Noise Complaints in NYC" style="width:60%; display:block; margin:auto;" />